NateChambers/phpChecklist/README.md

 Simply copy/paste (drag and drop) in to your server.
 Rename as you like.
 The rest is automatic!
 Note: If the database isn't being created, you may need to change chmod 0775 index.php

+# DISCLAIMER: Because I hadn't used php since ~2009, I used deepseek to modify/adjust/improve some parts of the script.